Local Organizer Program

 The Electoral College recommends that those aspiring to be camp masters participate in the LO program, although participation in the program is not a mandatory prerequisite for submitting an application for camp charter.
 It does, however, help to prepare an organizer for taking that step, and it allows Electors to get to know the applicant and their work, which is paramount to being chartered.

 - Local Organizers will have access to a mentor (KRE or above) who can offer information, feedback, and advice.
 The mentor will report to the Electoral College on the progress of the Local Organizer twice per year.

-- Local Organizers will have access to the LB-Leadership-USGL email list, which facilitates communication between local body leadership, the Electoral College, and U.S. Grand Lodge officers, and will participate in an organizer email list where they can share their challenges with past and present organizers.
+- Local Organizers will have access to the Clerk-house announcement list, which facilitates communication of policy updates to local body leadership, the Electoral College, and U.S. Grand Lodge officers, and will participate in an organizer email list where they can share their challenges with past and present organizers.

 - Local Organizers will receive a copy of the Camp, Oasis, and Lodge Master’s Handbook.

 - Further information on applying for a camp charter may be found here.

 - The Electoral College criteria for camps may be found here.